 - Expression indexes that create an index resulting from expression functions as opposed to column values.

-How Is Coding Different in PostgreSQL vs MySQL?
+How Is Coding Different in PostgreSQL vs. MySQL?

-Here are three areas of difference between coding with PostgreSQL vs MySQL:
+Here are three areas of difference between coding with PostgreSQL vs. MySQL.

-Case Sensitivity
+1. Case Sensitivity

 MySQL is not case-sensitive.
 When writing queries, you don't need to capitalize strings as they appear in the database.
 PostgreSQL is case-sensitive.
 You need to capitalize strings exactly as they appear in the database or the query will fail.

-Default Character Sets and Strings
+2. Default Character Sets and Strings

 With certain versions of MySQL, it is necessary to convert character sets and strings to UTF-8.
 With PostgreSQL, it is not necessary to convert character sets and strings to UTF-8.
 Moreover, UTF-8 syntax isn’t allowed in PostgreSQL.

-IF and IFNULL vs. CASE Statements
+3. IF and IFNULL vs. CASE Statements

 In MySQL, it’s perfectly fine to use IF and IFNULL statements.
 In PostgreSQL, IF and IFNULL statements don’t work.
 You need to use a CASE statement instead.

-Choosing Between PostgreSQL and MySQL
+Latest PostgreSQL and MySQL Developments Since 2020

-In conclusion, choosing between PostgreSQL vs MySQL often boils down to the following questions:
+In conclusion, choosing between PostgreSQL vs. MySQL often boils down to the following questions:

 - Do you need a feature-rich database that can handle complex queries and massive databases?
 Postgres could be your choice thanks to its scalability.